microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 Get-Module -Name '*Az*' -ListAvailable
 ```

-5. If installed, Az should be returned
+5. If installed, the Az PowerShell modules should be returned

 6. Run the following PowerShell Command to turn off autosaving Azure
     credentials\